Skip to main content

 • inspections in schools, which aim to evaluate compliance of their activities with the legislation, educational processes and outcomes or effectiveness of educational, childcare and other statutory activities;

-• support for schools, which aims to inspire and intensify performance improvement processes, geared towards the development of pupils: activities which include, in particular: publication of findings from pedagogical supervision; organisation of conferences and meetings and dissemination of information on school education issues and legislation as part of external supervision; and assessment of the school’s performance and institutional development activities undertaken by the school head and other teachers holding management positions as part of internal supervision.
+• support for schools, which aims to inspire and intensify performance improvement processes and is geared towards the development of pupils (for example, the publication of findings from pedagogical supervision, the organisation of conferences and meetings and dissemination of information on school education issues and legislation by the external pedagogical supervision body; assessment of the school’s performance and institutional development activities undertaken by the school head as part of internal supervision).

 External inspections and support activities are carried out on a mandatory basis by the pedagogical supervision bodies vis-a-vis public and non-public schools, and by heads of public schools, in cooperation with other staff holding management positions and teachers, as part of internal pedagogical supervision.
 The regulations on internal pedagogical supervision do not apply to non-public schools which may put in place different approaches.
 Outcomes of internal inspections are taken into consideration in external inspections.

 External quality assurance does not include performance appraisal of individual teachers.
-However, external bodies (the body administering a given school, and the pedagogical supervision body, which is the Head of the Regional Education Authorities, for most schools) and external experts are involved in teacher evaluation as members of boards for teachers who apply for the promotion to the appointed or chartered teacher grade.
-A board takes into consideration outcomes of the teacher performance appraisal conducted by the school head.
-See also details about promotion in Chapter 9.2.
+However, external bodies (the body administering a given school, and the pedagogical supervision body, which is the Head of the Regional Education Authorities, for most schools) and external experts are involved in the assessment of knowledge and skills of teachers as part of the professional promotion procedure.
+Such an assessment takes into consideration the outcome of the teacher performance appraisal conducted by the school head.
+For details about promotion, see Chapter 9.2.9.

 Reforms in the last decade

-In the last decade, quality assurance was based on the three afore-mentioned mechanisms: pedagogical supervision, teacher appraisal and school head appraisal.
+In the last decade, quality assurance was based on the three afore-mentioned mechanisms: pedagogical supervision and performance appraisals of school heads and teachers.
 However, in recent years, changes have been introduced in pedagogical supervision.

 • evaluations, which focused on the quality of school performance;